IAmAnthem/CanineCalculations/ReadMe.md

 # Progress Notes - what am I working on?

-## PoshGUI
-- Can this all happen in a single pane of glass?
-Stay Tuned.
-  - Oh yeah, you can
-  - FYSA, having absolutely zero experience in UI work, WPF, Forms, etc - this is about 20 hours of labor
-    - That's a GREAT result.
-Really amazing how fast you can work up things in WPF

-## New-BreedingPlan.ps1
-- Take a set of knowns and devise a three-stage breeding plan
-  - Challenges: gender decisions
-  - Query: last-step gender?

 ## Data collection - an analysis of uncertain canine comparisons
 - Need new characters (maybe 10?
 12?) with traited canines of known stat (or at least very close to known).
   - Figure out more alt names, because OCD